mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/TSC-meeting-next.md

 * Linux builds have moved to using Xvfb already
 * Setting up to use docker images for builds is not trivial.
 Dan will investigate options.
 * Dan will work on moving from leroy to pipeline builds
+* Change to `MDEventWorkspace` design was approved and work is starting
+* MSVS upgrade is the primary maintenance task.
+Martyn is working on it "soon"